Crisis Core: Final Fantasy 7 Reunion coming to Steam this winter

 "Enjoy a more beautiful and accessible Crisis Core, going way beyond just a simple HD remaster," says the developer.

 Crisis Core: Final Fantasy 7 Reunion seems to be preserving the original game's unique combat system, a relic from a time in the mid-2000s when JRPG developers knew they didn't want to do strict turn-based anymore, but weren't quite sure what to replace it with.
-The game pairs third-person action combat with a luck-based slot machine system of all things, but it was certainly enjoyable enough back on the PSP.
+The game pairs third-person action combat with a luck-based slot machine system of all things.
 It's a largely self-contained story that the remake seems to be hewing pretty faithfully to, so I wouldn't expect much interplay with the new continuity pushed by the FF7 Remake series.

 Crisis Core: Final Fantasy 7 Reunion doesn't have a specific release date, but it's coming this winter, according to Square Enix.
-It used to be that meant December—gift-giving times—but a lot of games release in February these days, so it could be out in early 2023.
+It used to be that meant the popular gift-giving time of December, but a lot of games release in February these days, so it could be out in early 2023.